JohnRising/stackup/apps/docs/docs/packages/paymaster/scripts.md

 ### `withdrawStake`

-Withdraws the paymaster's stake if the delay period set by `unstakeDelaySec` has ended.
+Withdraws the `Paymaster Contract`'s stake if the delay period set by `unstakeDelaySec` has ended.

 ```bash
 yarn run PackageName withdrawStake